rahul7976/filament/README.md

 ## Dependencies

-One of our design goals is that Filament itself should have no dependencies or as few dependencies as possible.
+One of our design goals is that the Filament itself should have no dependencies or as few dependencies as possible.
 The current external dependencies of the runtime library include:

 - STL